 - Donate clothes in good condition to old age homes, orphanages and anyone who needs them.
 Some retail companies like H&M ask you to exchange your old cloths for points/new buys.

-Affordable sustainable clothing India
+Affordable sustainable clothing in India

 Even as fast fashion is taking over the country, several brands offer clothing that is not only creative but also homegrown, upcycled, fair-trade, organic, ethical and eco-friendly.
 Now that’s a real fashion statement!